-When the snapshot quota is exceeded, if more automatic snapshots are to be created, the automatic snapshots are deleted automatically in a chronological order; if you want to create more snapshots manually, delete unnecessary snapshots manually.
-For more information, see Cite LeftApply an automatic snapshot policy to a disk and Delete a snapshotCite Right
+If the snapshot quota is reached, but you require more automatic snapshots to be created, the automatic snapshots are deleted automatically in chronological order.
+If you want to create more snapshots manually, you must delete unnecessary snapshots manually.
+For more information, see Apply an automatic snapshot policy to a disk and Delete a snapshot in the User Guide.